WilsonLe/website/public/notes/chapter-18.md

 # Address Translation Example

-Let’s imagine the process with that tiny address space (64 bytes) is per- forming a memory access:
+Let’s imagine the process with that tiny address space (64 bytes) is performing a memory access:

 ```
 movl <virtual address>, %eax